softindex/datakernel/uikernel/README.md

 ## UIKernel

 UIKernel is integration with UIKernel.io JS frontend library.
+`UiKernelServlets` contains API for interacting with UIKernel tables and includes such operations as `read`, `get`, `create`, `update`, `delete`.

-You can explore UIKernel example [here](https://github.com/softindex/datakernel/tree/master/examples/uikernel-integration).
+You can explore UIKernel integration example [here](https://github.com/softindex/datakernel/tree/master/examples/uikernel-integration).